United States Army during the Vietnam War: War crimes

+The most infamous war crime was the My Lai massacre on March 16, 1968, in which soldiers of "Charlie Company" massacred up to 504 civilians, including women, children and elderly people.
+Some victims were raped and mutilated beforehand.
 The investigation of these war crimes was inadequate.
 In the case of the My Lai massacre, the US army initially tried to cover up the incident until a whistleblower, Ron Ridenhour, made the atrocities public in 1969.
 A commission of inquiry confirmed the crimes, but only one soldier, Second Lieutenant William Calley, was convicted.
 His life sentence was later reduced to 3.5 years house arrest.
 Senior officers went unpunished.
-The use of chemical weapons such as Agent Orange was also never prosecuted, although the health and ecological consequences are still being felt today.
-Vietnam's demands for compensation were largely rejected.